Part of Nova Aurora, clarity tools for people the legal system was never designed for. $19.99 launch · $29.99 regular · one retainer · this site only

 The broader contract-review market already exists

 Rocket Lawyer sells a $239.88-per-year legal plan that includes AI contract review.
-That validates consumer demand for document review, but it is a general subscription product, not a retainer-specific review built around fee clauses, withdrawal language, arbitration, and bar-rule disclosures.3
+That validates household demand for document review, but it is a general subscription product, not a retainer-specific review built around fee clauses, withdrawal language, arbitration, and bar-rule disclosures.3

 1. 1 ABA Model Rule 1.5 (Fees).